 Year 3 and 4 children are expected to continue to develop their independent working behaviours and become more responsible for their own learning.
 We learn in a variety of different ways, taking our direction from the National Curriculum.
 We enjoy asking questions, having interesting discussions and learning through doing.

-Our topic for the Autumn Term 1 is Mountains.
+Our topic for the Summer Term 1 is Rivers.
 We share all of the same topic materials with Maple Class.
 You can find out more about what Birch Class will be learning on our Topic Web, ready to download below.

 Homework is given out every Friday and is due in again on Wednesday.
 The children can expect Spellings, Maths work and usually an English or Topic-based activity.
 They are also expected to read ten pages a day, five times a week.
 The children should not be working more than an hour and a half a week on their assigned task, although any extra research or practice they would like to do is always warmly welcomed.